harshkale612/Food-Ordering-App/README.md

 # 🍴 Harsh Food

 ⚠️ **Important:** To avoid **CORS policy errors** while running this project locally,
-please install and enable the **Allow CORS: Access-Control-Allow-Origin**  browser extention Make sure it is enabled **before starting the project**.
+please install and enable the **Allow CORS: Access-Control-Allow-Origin**  browser extention and Make sure it is enabled **before starting the project**.

 ---